Easy ways to give your brain a break during revision time

 Step 6 - Let the light in

-The last thing we can do is to use a visualisation of a light in the centre of your skull.
+The last thing we can do is to use a visualization of a light in the centre of your skull.
 Close your eyes and imagine that the light glows brightly.
 As you exhale let the brightness shine and as you inhale, the light grows brighter.
 Inhale extra brightness, sending rays of light to your focused, bright light in your mind.

 You are now ready to get back to your desk with a calmer, more confident outlook and a better-focused mind.